 Writeups

-AttackForge utilises centralized vulnerability writeup libraries which makes it fast & easy to create new vulnerabilities on your projects.
+AttackForge utilizes centralized vulnerability writeup libraries which makes it fast & easy to create new vulnerabilities on your projects.

 Every writeup acts as a template, which can then be re-used on projects.
 This means you only need to write the issue once - saving you hours of reporting time for every single project.

-• This is the primary source of your vulnerability write-ups/templates.
+This is the primary source of your vulnerability writeups.

-• It contains 1300+ pre-loaded vulnerabilities that come with AttackForge.
+It contains 1500+ pre-loaded writeups from MITRE CWE and MITRE CAPEC that come with AttackForge.
 You can also add your own.

-• Access to this library can be restricted to certain roles, users or groups.
-For more information please check your Admin Configuration Options.
+Access to this library can be restricted to certain roles, users or groups via Administration module.

-• This is where you can find all of the vulnerabilities you have imported from various tools & scanners.
+This is where you can find all of the writeups you have imported from various tools & scanners.

-• Access to this library can be restricted to certain roles, users or groups.
-For more information please check your Admin Configuration Options.
+Access to this library can be restricted to certain roles, users or groups via Administration module.

-• Access to this library can be restricted to certain roles, users or groups.
-For more information please check your Admin Configuration Options.
+Access to this library can be restricted to certain roles, users or groups via Administration module.

-• Access to this library can be restricted to certain roles, users or groups.
-For more information please check your Admin Configuration Options.
+Access to this library can be restricted to certain roles, users or groups via Administration module.

 For details on access controls to the Writeups libraries - see Access Control Matrix

-After you have selected the library, you can proceed to enter in the information relating to the vulnerability.
-You can also search for an existing write-up, which will pre-fill the fields for you to make it faster.
+After you have selected the library, you can proceed to enter in the information relating to the writeup.
+You can also search for an existing writeup, which will pre-fill the fields for you to make it faster.

 You can add tags and custom tags.
 This is useful if you are using sections within your custom reports, or exporting custom tags for vulnerabilities into your tools.
 You can enter any name and value for the custom tags.

-Custom fields may be configured for your writeups.
+Custom fields may be also be configured for your writeups.
 See this link for more details.

 !IMPORTANT: updates to write-ups will affect all linked vulnerabilities on all linked projects.

-This is where you can see all writeups in AttackForge.
-It is restricted to Admin users only.
+This is where you can see all writeups you have access to.

 This is where you can see all archived writeups in AttackForge.
 It is restricted to Admin users only.